Core-project: Global patterns of genomic innovations

 600+ insect genomes reveal repetitive element dynamics and highlight biodiversity-scale repeat annotation challenges

-In: Genome Research 2023
+In: Genome Research, 2023

 ImmuNov: genomics and epigenomics of immune innovations in insects